juyoungwang/juyoungwangblog/content/authors/admin/index.md

     url: www.jobless.com

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include business analytics, data-driven optimization, machine learning, operations research and statistics.
+bio: Machine learning engineer and Optimizer.

 # Interests to show in About widget
 interests: